expo/expo/docs/pages/guides/adopting-prebuild.md

 ## Re-applying native customizations

-If you're project already has a number of custom native modifications then you'll need to configure your Expo config (`app.json`) to reflect those native changes.
-There is currently no automated system for doing this.
-So instead we'll provide some pointers:
+If your project has any native modifications (changes to the `ios` or `android` directories, such as app icon configuration or splash screen) then you'll need to configure your Expo config (`app.json`) to reflect those native changes.

 - Check to see if your changes overlap with the built-in [Expo config fields](/versions/latest/config/app/).
 For example, if you have an app icon, be sure to define it as `expo.icon` in the `app.json` then re-run `npx expo prebuild`.
 - Look up if any of the packages you're using require an [Expo Config Plugin][config-plugins].
 If a package in your project required additional changes inside of the `ios/` or `android/` folders, then you will probably need a Config Plugin.
 Some plugins can be automatically added by running `npx expo install` with all of the packages in your `package.json` `dependencies`.
 If a package requires a plugin but doesn't supply one, then you can try checking the community plugins at [`expo/config-plugins`](https://github.com/expo/config-plugins) to see if one already exists.